SalesCraft-Kyle-Na/posts/country-state-picklist/README.md

 ### Metadata API

-- You need to deploy https://github.com/financialforcedev/apex-mdapi
+- You need to deploy https://github.com/financialforcedev/apex-mdapi before you start with the approach below.
 - Use of the Metadata API requires a user with the `ModifyAllData` or `MofifyMetadata` permissions.
 - In my opinion, it's not the best solution.
+We don't want end users with `ModifyAllData` and `MofifyMetadata` permissions, so maybe it will be fine for the System Administrator, but not generally.

 ```java
 public with sharing class AddressSelectorMetadataApi {